Positive Behaviour Support

-Positive behaviour support is a framework at the heart of the D.ESCAL8 training - delivering all care in a supportive and positive way even in crisis.
+Positive behaviour support is the framework at the heart of D.ESCAL8 training; delivering all care in a supportive and positive way even in crisis.

-Participants are encouraged to put this approach at the centre of all care they provide and in all the work they do with individuals.
+Participants are encouraged to put this approach at the centre of all care they provide and in all the work they do.

-- We should NOT try to control other people, but should support them in their own behaviour change process.
+- We must NOT try to control other people, but rather support them in their own behaviour change process.

-- There is a reason behind most behaviour that seems challenging, such as meeting an unmet need.
+- There is a reason behind most behaviour that seems a problem to others, such as meeting an unmet need.

 - Every person has unique strengths and talents that can be utilised.

-- Everyone should be treated with compassion and respect regardless of their behaviour.
+- Everyone must be treated with compassion and respect regardless of their behaviour.